ananevans/ananevans.github.io/src/content/main.md

   <a href="#misc">Personal</a>
 </div>

-I am a PhD candidate at the University of Virginia, advised by Professors [Mary Lou Soffa](//www.cs.virginia.edu/~soffa/) and [Sebastian Elbaum](//www.cs.virginia.edu/~se4ja/).
+I am currently enrolled in the Post Graduate Master of Teaching program at the [School of Education and Human Development](//www.education.virginia.edu) at the University of Virginia, to earn a teaching licence for secondary education in Mathematics and Computer Science.
+I am currently on leave of absence from the PhD program in the Computer Science Department at the University of Virgina.

-I am working on oracles for autonomous vehicles.
+My research focuses on testing oracles for autonomous vehicles.

-I have a MS in Mathematics (2014) and Master of Computer Science (2006), both from UVA.

-I host the [Charlottesville Math Circle](//cvillemathcircle.org/) with [David Evans](//www.cs.virginia.edu/evans/).
-If you have a seven to nine year old interested in Math and puzzles please join us.

 # <a name="research"></a>Research